sanchit339/flappy-bird-AI-game/README.md

     4. Population Size 100 ( How these birds will get better )
     5. Fitness Function ( Distance )
     6. Max Generation ( 30 )

+Final Part when we get the best bird among the birds we save it (here) known as Pickle
+ > so , we pickle out the best bird